Chorus’ network hit its 2017 broadband data peak at 9.25pm on December 10. The network was delivering 1.328 Terabits per second.

 We once measured large amounts of data in terms of books or towers of compact discs between here and the moon.
 This time Chorus says the peak was the same as 260,000 HD video streams being watched at the same time.

 Four days into 2018 high demand during a storm broke the record.
 On January 4, at the same hour, the network hit 1.33 Terabits per second.
-No doubt the record will soon broken again as numbers continue to climb.
+No doubt the broadband data record will soon broken again as numbers continue to climb.

 The people of Porirua are the most voracious data consumers.
 In December the average household chewed through 202GB, that’s 34 percent up on a year earlier.